This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Chewier texture option: Swap all-purpose flour for bread flour for a denser, chewier bite.

 Matcha quality matters: Color and flavor will vary depending on the matcha.
 Ceremonial-grade is bright green with a milder, sweeter taste, but it’s pricey.
-Culinary-grade can still be great, but choose wisely: some brands are brownish and bitter.
+Culinary-grade Japanese matcha works fine for these cookies, but choose wisely: some brands are brownish and bitter.

-To store: Keep cooled cookies in an airtight container at room temp for up to 5 days—unless your kitchen’s sweltering.
+To store: Keep cooled cookies in an airtight container at room temp for up to 5 days.

 Nutrition